Fibrations in complete intersections of quadrics, Clifford algebras, derived categories, and rationality problems: Relative intersections of two 4-dimensional quadrics

 The two different kinds of genus 2 degree 5 curves in $\PP^3$ correspond to the different values of the normal sheaf $N_{L/X_p}$.
 That is: in the generic case, the normal sheaf is $\ko_L \oplus \ko_L$.
 In this case the exceptional divisor of $L$ is $\PP^1 \times \PP^1$ and it is isomorphically sent onto the smooth quadric surface of case \textit{a)} by the projection off $L$.
 On the other hand, we can also have a normal sheaf equal to $\ko_L(1) \oplus \ko_L(-1)$.
 In this case the exceptional divisor is isomorphic to $\mathbb{F}_2$, that is the desingularization of the quadric cone that contains $B$ in case \textit{b}).
 There are no other possible normal bundles (see for example \cite[Lemma~3.3.4]{isko_fano}).
 In both cases the map given by cubics contracts the trisecant scroll (or its desingularization) onto the line $L\subset X_x$.
 Note that if we work over complex numbers, $X$ always contains a line.

 A semiorthogonal decomposition

-of the derived category of the intersection of two even dimensional quadrics was described in \cite{bondal_orlov:semiorthogonal} in the complex case by an explicit Fourier--Mukai functor.
+of the derived category of the intersection of two even dimensional quadrics was described in \cite{bondal_orlov:semiorthogonal} over $\CC$ by an explicit Fourier--Mukai functor.
 Homological projective duality gives the decomposition over any field \cite[Cor.~5.7]{kuznetsov:quadrics}.
-In the case \textit{a)}, we can give an alternative proof based on the explicit description and mutations.
+In case \textit{a)}, we can give an alternative proof based on the explicit description and mutations.

 Suppose we are in case \eqref{case1} and consider the diagram:

 where $\rho: W \to \PP^3$ is the blow-up of the hyperelliptic curve with exceptional divisor $E$ and $\varepsilon: W \to X$ is the blow-up of the line $L$ with exceptional divisor $i: D \hookrightarrow W$.
 Let $\pi: D \to L$ be the $\PP^1$-bundle map.
 Let us denote by $H=\rho^* \ko_{\PP^3}(1)$ and by $h= \varepsilon^*\ko_X(1)$ the two generators of $\Pic(W)$.
 Then by the previous description we have $h = 3H - E$ and $H = h - D$, which give $E = 3H-h$, and $D=h-H$.
 Finally, we have $\omega_{W} = -4H + E = -H-h$.